ststefa/tuplemerge/README.md

 I assume that the performance matters because the algorithm is used for a performance critical task.
 I opted to make the merge-strategy implementation modular in this regard to encourage experimentation and continued development.
 One might rightfully consider this over-engineering.
 However given the suggested time to complete the exercise I went for a more-than-minimal approach.
 In order not to inflate the code unnecessarily, I have avoided the implementation of distracting (distracting within the scope of the task) functionality like handling of files or logging.

 The actual merge algorithms are implemented in `*_strategy` methods.
-The are invoked dynamically.
+They are invoked dynamically.
 To add a "whatever" strategy, implement a `whatever_strategy()` method and add `whatever` to the list of choices in the `merge` argument-parser.

 ## Usage